kaob1991/pands-project2021/README.md

 ![](https://github.com/kaob1991/pands-project2021/blob/ad0507feffa779bbc51e5fa42189a926e07067ae/heatmap_correlation.png)

-A correlation was also run on the individual species' variables to explore the levels of correlation within, and again, heatmaps were added for for ease of visibility.
+A correlation was also run on the individual species' variables to explore the levels of correlation within, and again, heatmaps were added for ease of visibility.

 ```python